Yarulika/PopulationGraphsMimmitkoodaa/README.md

-The app should do (walking skeleton list):
+Population Graphs inspired by mimmitkoodaa MOOC by Sympa: example front-end application made during workshop.

-MVP: Minimum Viable Product
+The app should do (walking skeleton list, MVP: Minimum Viable Product):

 1) Possibility for the user to select a country
 2) Fetching the population time series for that country
 3) Showing the population graph